Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-API-Only.md

 # 3-D Secure - Commerce Hub Managed API Integration

-Commerce Hub's API is designed to work seemlessly with our 3-D Secure (3DS) authentication provider.
+Commerce Hub's API is designed to work seamlessly with our 3-D Secure (3DS) authentication provider.
 This eliminates the need to manually integrate with the provider's API and increases PCI security.
-Using our APIs allows more flexiblity in merchant website designed compared to using the [iFrame or JavaScript integration](path?=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md).
+Using our APIs allows more flexibility in merchant website designed compared to using the [iFrame or JavaScript integration](path?=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md).
 The merchant handles the data collection and storage of the customer's data to send to the 3DS provider.

 ---